CanningRoad/canningroad.github.io/_activities/foodbank.md

 when: Fridays at 5pm
 ---

-It's can be hard to get by on a low-paying job or benefits.
+It can be hard to get by on a low-paying job or benefits.
 The food bank is here to help out by providing free food which you can take away, which has been provided by local businesses through a charity called the [Trussel Trust][trussel].
 The foodbank is held in our schoolroom (the big green building), and all of us are volunteers who give up our time to help the neighbourhood.

 ## What's it like?